namsral/Grailer/README.markdown

 ## Grailer

-Get notified by Growl when new message arrive in your Gmail or Google Apps Gmail accounts.
+Receive Growl notifications when new messages arrive in your Gmail account.
+Supports multiple accounts, both regular Gmail and Google Apps Gmail.
+It's written in Python as a commandline utility to run from a cronjob or launchd.

 **Requirements**

 - Growl for Python
 - Feedparser for Python

 **Setup**